vetaCloud/react/README.md

 7. Extra

 <br>
-Route: Route is the directory that you will be uploading your file to.
+Note: Before you can upload your files, you need to create a Route.
+Route is the directory that you will be uploading your files to.
+Click [here](https://dashboard.vetacloud.com/add-route) to create one.

 # Basic upload